VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

  - `DELETE /users/[id]`: Deletes the user with the given id.
  - `GET /users/[id]`: Returns the user with the given id.

-Those endpoints can be translated in the following structure in a Dart Frog backend:
+Those endpoints can be translated to the following structure in a Dart Frog backend:

 ```
 routes/